Agoric/documentation/main/getting-started/README.md

 For more about Agoric's ideas, plans, and goals, see our **[Homepage](https://agoric.com/)**.

 Our **[Papers](https://agoric.com/papers/)** page has links to various documents you may find useful, such as conference talks, white papers, conference papers, etc. that discuss Agoric's technical background and ideas.

+Agoric's **[YouTube channel](https://www.youtube.com/channel/UCpY91oQLh_Lp0mitdZ5bYWg)** has tutorials, company calls, and other talks by Agoric engineers and management.

 Finally, we have links to the ultimate documentation; the **[GitHub repositories](https://github.com/Agoric/)** for the code that defines the Agoric SDK.